 The tears we shed on Tisha B’Av are primarily associated with the destruction of the First Temple in 586 B.C.E and the Second Temple in 70 C.E.; however, the origins of this tragic day go back centuries earlier.

 Before entering the land, Moses had sent out 12 spies to bring back a report about the land.
-When the spies returned, all but two of them gave a bad report about the land.
-They determined that the land was unconquerable.
+When the spies returned, all but two of them gave a bad report.
+They determined that it was unconquerable.
 That night, the ninth of Av, “all the members of the community raised their voices and wept aloud” (Numbers 14:1).
 They cried because they wanted to return to Egypt.
 They cried about their circumstances.
 But ultimately, they cried for nothing because God had already shown them that with Him, they could do anything.

-Echoes of Sorrow: Tisha B’Av Through the Ages
+Echoes of Sorrow: Tisha B’Av Meaning Through the Ages

 Throughout history, the Jewish people have suffered numerous tragedies on the ninth of Av, extending far beyond the ancient destruction of the Temples.

-In 133 C.E., the Jewish rebellion against Roman rule, a desperate fight for autonomy and dignity, was ruthlessly suppressed on Tisha B’Av.
-This defeat led to the massacre of hundreds of Jews, a devastating blow to the community’s spirit and hope.
-The following year, the Romans razed the Temple Mount, erasing a sacred site to replace it with a pagan temple, further deepening the scars of this day.
+Around 135 C.E., the Jewish rebellion against Roman rule, a desperate fight for autonomy and dignity, was ruthlessly suppressed on the Tisha B’Av holiday.
+This defeat led to the massacre of thousands of Jews, a devastating blow to the community’s spirit and hope.
+The following year, the Romans reestablished Jerusalem as a pagan colony, further erasing its Jewish character.

 The echoes of Tisha B’Av continued through the medieval and modern eras.
 In 1290, the Jewish community in England faced expulsion, a directive that shattered lives and dispersed a vibrant cultural group.
 Centuries later, in 1492, a similar fate befell the Jews of Spain, leading to a diaspora that profoundly impacted history.
-World War II and the Holocaust were the direct results of World War I which began, of course, on Tisha B’Av.
+World War I began on Tisha B’Av, ultimately helping to set the stage for World War II and the Holocaust.

 The Jewish sages teach that after the destruction of the First Temple, the prophet Jeremiah accompanied the Israelites to the Euphrates River, at which point he informed them that he was returning to Israel to stay with the few remaining Jews there.
 The people began to weep inconsolably.
 Jeremiah said to them, “I testify in the name of God that if this sincere cry would have transpired moments ago, when we were still in our homeland, the exile would never have come about.”

 Indeed, there is an appropriate time to weep.
 There is an opportune time to cry out to God.
 Tisha B’Av is one of those times.
 It’s a time to cry sincere tears of repentance and longing for God.
 It’s a time to regret past mistakes and to long for a better future with a restored relationship with God.
-These are the tears that God desires, and the tears that can open doors to salvation.
+These are the tears that God desires, and the tears that can open doors to salvation according to the Tisha B’Av story.

 When the Israelites were enslaved in Egypt, it wasn’t until they cried out to God that the wheels of salvation began to turn.
 Similarly, our personal redemption, and that of the world, will come about when we turn to our Father in heaven and cry out to Him with sincere heartfelt prayer.